mailbackwards/vibecoding-ona25/990_querier/README.md

 Hours later, I came back and started telling it "Let's start from scratch..." but didn't know where to start.
 Then I realized I had all the context I needed...from Part 1.

-I returned to ChatGPT and said:
+I returned to my ChatGPT conversation and said:

 > I have now downloaded this data and have the attached CSV.
 I'm trying to build a dashboard that allows me to query, filter, summarize, create charts, and detect patterns and outliers in this data.
 Help me craft a prompt for an app builder, such as Firebase Studio, to create such a dashboard.

 It gave me a [much more detailed prompt](firebase_prompt.md) than I would have ever constructed.
-I told Firebase "let's start over here" and pasted it in.
+I told Firebase "let's start over" and pasted this in.

 Great success!